Welcome to Florence

 Generally speaking, Italian culture often reinforces traditional gender norms and roles.
 The local society is patriarchal, and the objectification of women by men is not an uncommon occurrence.
 This is sometimes apparent and reinforced by pop culture and advertising.

 Italy is not yet fully accepting of gender diversity on the national scale, but gender diverse individuals are usually more accepted and comfortable in bigger cities like Florence.
-However—even in larger, more international cities—trans people are often misrepresented and misunderstood in terms of harmful stereotypes.
+In addition, gender inclusive language has become increasingly common in everyday communication.
+However—even in larger, more international cities—trans people are sometimes misrepresented and misunderstood in terms of harmful stereotypes.

 Religion

 Though Catholicism is the predominant religion in Italy, prejudice against other religions is often less prevalent than in the United States.
 Students that wish to practice their faiths abroad should have no issue in doing so.
-A list of religious services is made available to students during orientation.
-Excused absences can be granted from some activities or classes for religious purposes with advanced notice.
+A list of religious services is made available to students once on site.

 Cost of Living